Everything Comes and Goes

-Critical reception

 Development

 After the release of her second studio album, Hotel Paper, Branch's solo career came to a halt while she focused on the band The Wreckers.
 The group split in 2007.
 In October 2007, Branch announced that she was working on a new solo album and later reported the title would be Everything Comes and Goes.
 The album was reported to have embraced more country essences than her previous releases.
 In June 2008, she played several live shows in preparation for the album's release with her sister Nicole singing backing vocals.
 During the recording sessions for Everything Comes and Goes, Branch recorded many tracks, some that were not included on the final six-track EP.
 These included songs called "Jack And Jim", "Carry Me, "Pretty Little Lyin' Eyes" and "Through the Radio".
 After problems at her record label caused severe delays in the release of the album, Branch released the project as a six-track EP on July 16, 2010.
 Three songs from the sessions, "Take A Chance On Me", "Texas In The Mirror" and "Long Goodbye," were later released as limited time free downloads from the singer's website.